jmettraux/rufus-scheduler/README.md

 	...
 ```

-It may happen on Windows or on systems that poor hints to Ruby on which timezone to use.
+It may happen on Windows or on systems that poorly hints to Ruby on which timezone to use.
 It should be solved by setting explicitely the `ENV['TZ']` before the scheduler instantiation:
 ```ruby
 ENV['TZ'] = 'Asia/Shanghai'
 scheduler = Rufus::Scheduler.new